RolandDaum/MobileTouchPad/docs/readme.md

 # Implementation
 ## Android App
 The Android App is made with Flutter, a cross-platform tool to develop Apps.
-Under the hood, it is using a basic GestureDetector widget, which tracks the touch movement and sends it to every device with is saved in the list.
+Under the hood, it is using a basic GestureDetector widget, which tracks the touch movement and sends it to every device which is saved in the list.
 The data itself is formatted as JSON.
 ```
 {
   "x": $deltaX, "y": $deltaY,